MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/capabilities.md

 # Capabilities and properties of Power BI visuals

 You use capabilities to provide information to the host about your visual.
-All properties on the capabilities model are `optional` except `privileges`, which are manadtory.
+All properties on the capabilities model are `optional` except `privileges`, which are mandatory.

 The root objects of a visual's capabilities are `privileges`, `dataRoles`, `dataViewMappings`, and so on.